0xAX/linux-insides/linux-bootstrap-2.md

 PhysicalAddress = Segment * 16 + Offset
 ```

-Memory segmentation was completely remade in the protected mode.
+Memory segmentation was completely redone in the protected mode.
 There are no 64 kilobytes fixed-size segments.
 All memory segments described by `Global Descriptor Table` (GDT) instead segment registers.
-GDT is a structure contained in memory.
+GDT is a structure which contains in memory.
 There is no fixed place for it in memory, but its address is stored in the special register - `GDTR`.
 Later, when we will see the GDT loading in the linux kernel code.
 There will be an operation for loading it in memory, something like:

 ```assembly
 lgdt gdt